Death Stranding: Plot

 Freelance courier Sam Porter Bridges (Norman Reedus) is transporting cargo to Central Knot City but is interrupted by Timefall and takes shelter.
 He receives assistance from Fragile (Léa Seydoux) in evading a BT.
 Sam arrives at his destination, where a citizen has committed suicide, with the corpse on the verge of necrosis.
 Due to being both a repatriate and having DOOMS, Sam is given an emergency assignment to accompany the disposal team to an incinerator to dispose of the corpse.
 However, an encounter with BTs causes a voidout that destroys Central Knot City.

 Sam revives in Capital Knot City and meets Deadman (Guillermo del Toro/Jesse Corti), a doctor from BRIDGES who has Sam deliver morphine to the dying President of the UCA: Sam's adoptive mother, Bridget Strand (Lindsay Wagner/Emily O'Brien).
 Bridget pleads with Sam to rejoin BRIDGES and help realize her dream of "reforming America" before succumbing to her illness.
 Sam takes her body for incineration but refuses to incinerate a Bridge Baby involved in the Central Knot City voidout.
-With the baby's assistance, Sam evades a horde of BTs and decides to adopt it as his own Bridge Baby; against UCA instructions to treat Bridge Babies as pieces of equipment, Sam gradually forms an emotional bond with it and nicknames it "Lou."
+With the BB's assistance, Sam evades a horde of BTs and decides to adopt it as his own Bridge Baby; against UCA instructions to treat Bridge Babies as pieces of equipment, Sam gradually forms an emotional bond with it and nicknames it "Lou".

 Upon his return to Capital Knot City, Sam receives a message from his estranged sister Amelie Strand (also Wagner/O'Brien).
 She tells him that over the past three years, she led an expedition across what is left of the continental United States, making contact with isolated cities and settlements and setting up terminals that would connect them to the Chiral Network: a system that facilitates instant communication and data transfer across vast distances through the Beach.
-However, upon reaching the last city on the West Coast (Edge Knot City), Amelie was captured by a terrorist group to guarantee Edge Knot City's independence.
-She pleads for Sam to follow her expedition and complete the Chiral Network, thus "reforming America."
+Upon reaching the last city on the West Coast (Edge Knot City), Amelie was captured by Homo Demens, a terrorist group to guarantee Edge Knot City's independence.
+She pleads for Sam to follow her expedition and complete the Chiral Network, thus "reforming America".
 As this pilgrimage ends at Edge Knot City, Sam can then rescue Amelie, and she can take Bridget's place as the President of the UCA.
 Sam reluctantly accepts the mission.